marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-philosophy-in-questions-and-answers-volume-2.md.md

 Some Catholics have turned against the Catholic church, but subconsciously and at heart they have remained Catholic to their dying day, for the vital body is exceedingly difficult to change, and the lines of force build into it during its gestatory period are stronger than almost any individual will.

-[538]

 It follows, therefore, that if we would change the tendency of the world to pursue pleasure and sense gratification to the exclusion of religion, we would do well to begin with the small children.
 If we gather them at the altar and teach them to love God's house and incorporate certain universal prayers and parts of the ritual in their forming vital bodies, avoiding even the semblance of a "church supper," but cultivating in all who enter the ideal of reverence for a holy place, we shall by degrees build around the physical stone structure an invisible temple of Light and Life, such as described by Manson in "The Servant in the House."

-THE SALT OF ALCHEMISTRY
+### <h3 id="question-162">Question No. 162: THE SALT OF ALCHEMISTRY</h3>
-Question No. 162

 In the Rosicrucian Philosophy we are told that in the phraseology of the alchemists the Moon forces were spoken of as salt.
 Has this any significance with regard to the following quotation from Mark 9:49-50: "For every one shall be salted with fire, and every sacrifice shall be salted with salt.
 Salt is good; but if the salt have lost its saltness, wherewith will ye season it?
 Have salt in yourselves, and have peace one with another"?

-[539]

 Answer: Every sacrifice shall be salted with salt.
 That was a commandment in the Mosaic law, Judaism as we may call it, and was originated by Jehovah.
 However, the salt has another and deeper significance.
 The idea is that if the salt is put upon the sacrifice it causes a chemical fire, and that was symbolical of that burning sensation we must feel by remorse for misdeeds we have done.
 Every transgression shall be punished and expiated by a certain sacrifice.
 The salt and burning of the sacrifice were symbols of something better to come.
 The people at that time could not themselves be living sacrifices.
 They could not have denied themselves anything, but they did love their possessions very, very dearly.
 Many children they wanted, and much land and much cattle, and therefore if the cattle and the things that they prized most highly were taken from them on account of sin and transgression, they felt it as they could not have felt an injury done to themselves.